At least 15 found dead after Bangladesh Rohingya camp blaze - WTMJ

-COX’S BAZAR, Bangladesh (AP) — Rescuers recovered at least 15 charred bodies from a Rohingya refugee camp in southern Bangladesh after a devastating fire destroyed thousands of shelters, officials said Tuesday.
+COX’S BAZAR, Bangladesh (AP) — Searchers recovered at least 15 charred bodies after a devastating fire destroyed thousands of shelters at a Rohingya refugee camp in southern Bangladesh, officials said Tuesday.

 At least 400 people were still missing and around 560 were injured by the fire, according to Louise Donovan, a spokesperson for the United Nations’ refugee agency.
 The UNHCR said around 45,000 people were displaced by the fire, which broke out Monday afternoon and burned well into the night.